 Civic Center Pool will officially be going to the dogs!
 Bring your favorite four-legged pal for a dip and enjoy some good family fun!
 Dogs must be licensed and vaccinated, leashed when not in the pool, and owners must be prepared for clean up duty (we’ll have extra bags).
 You are welcome to bring dog toys.
 The cost is $3 per dog.

-Friday, August 22, 4 – 11 p.m. & Saturday, August 23, 12 – 11 p.m.
+Friday, August 28, 4 – 11 p.m. & Saturday, August 29, 12 – 11 p.m.

 - Huge assortment of delicious foods from more than 20 vendors

 - And much, much more!